Wet meadow: Conservation

 Wet meadows were once common in wetland types around the world.
 They remain an important community type in wet savannas and flatwoods.
-The also survive along rivers and lakeshores where water levels are allowed to change within and among years.
+They also survive along rivers and lakeshores where water levels are allowed to change within and among years.
 But their area has been dramatically reduced.
 In some areas, wet meadows are partially drained and farmed and therefore lack the biodiversity described here.
 In other cases, the construction of dams has interfered with the natural fluctuation of water levels that generates wet meadows.

 The most important factors in creating and maintaining wet meadows are natural water level fluctuations and recurring fire.
 In some cases, small areas of wet meadow are artificially created.
 Due to the concern with damage that excessive stormwater runoff can cause to nearby lakes and streams, artificial wetlands can be created to capture stormwater.
 Often this produces marshes, but wet meadows may sometimes be produced.
 The idea is to capture and store rainwater onsite and use it as a resource to grow attractive native plants that thrive in such conditions.
 The Buhr Park Children's Wet Meadow is one such project.
 It is a group of wet meadow ecosystems in Ann Arbor, Michigan designed as an educational opportunity for school-age children.
 In Europe, wet meadows are sometimes managed by hay-cutting and grazing.
 Intensified agricultural practices (too frequent mowing, use of mineral fertilizers, manure and insecticides), may lead to declines in the abundance of organisms and species diversity.